-YOUR GUIDE TO FINDING THIRD WAVE COFFEE IN AMSTERDAM
+YOUR GUIDE TO FINDING SPECIALTY COFFEE IN AMSTERDAM

 The Dutch word “trakteren” translates to “treat” and this is a perfect word to sum up what this café delivers.
 A small unassuming shop front, these guys know coffee and are passionate about bringing you the best.
 Beans are roasted by the Dutch Barista Coffee Company and the café additionally features a single origin coffee each month.
 Trakteren also offers a wide tea selection as well as an extensive chocolate selection!
 If you’re lucky, nab one of the wooden crates out the front and sit in the sunshine.
 Sip your piping hot latte and watch passersby.
 Closed Mondays.